 The Company accounts for its acquisition of properties by recording the purchase price of tangible and intangible assets and liabilities acquired based on their estimated fair values.
 The value of the tangible assets, consisting of land, buildings, building improvements and tenant improvements is determined as if these assets are vacant.
 Intangible assets may include the value of lease incentive assets, above-market leases, below-market Ground Lease assets and in-place leases, which are each recorded at their estimated fair values and included in "Real estate-related intangible assets, net" or "Real estate-related intangible liabilities, net" on the Company's consolidated balance sheets.
-Intangible liabilities may include the value of below-market leases, which are recorded at their estimated fair values and included in "Real estate-related intangible liabilities, net" on the Company's consolidated balance sheets.
+Intangible liabilities, net" on the Company's consolidated balance sheets.
+Intangible liabilities, net" on the Company's consolidated belance sheets.
+Intangible liabilities, net" on the Company's consolidated belance sheets.
+Intangible liabilities, net" on the Company's consolidated belance sheets.
 In-place leases are amortized over the remaining non-cancelable term of the lease and the amortization expense is included in "Depreciation and amortization" in the Company's consolidated and combined statements of operations.
-Lease incentive assets and above-market (or below-market) lease value are amortized as a reduction of (or, increase to) ground and other lease income over the remaining non-cancelable term of the lease.
+Lease incentive assets and above-market (or below-market) lease value are amortized as a reduction of (or, increase to) ground and other lease income over the remaining non-cancelable term of each lease.
 Below-market Ground Lease assets are amortized to real estate expense over the remaining non-cancelable term of the lease.
 The Company may also engage in sale/leaseback transactions whereby the Company executes a net lease with the occupant simultaneously with the purchase of the asset.